Policy on Grade Grievances for Undergraduate Students in Boston University Courses

 The student is responsible for bringing copies of all relevant information to the meeting (i.e., course syllabus, assignment sheet, graded work).
 The student should be prepared to show evidence of arbitrary grading.
 The instructor is expected to discuss the student’s concerns and to explain the basis for determining the grade.

 If the instructor has left the University, is on approved leave, or does not respond to the student after a reasonable effort, the student should contact the chair of the department offering the course, the program director, or another appropriate academic administrator designated by the school/college if the course is part of a non-departmental program or division (hereinafter referred to as the “chair”).
-For courses and cocurricular opportunities carrying the “HUB” prefix, the student should contact the BU Director of Advising (the “chair”).
+For courses and cocurricular opportunities carrying the “HUB” prefix, the student should contact the Assistant Provost for General Education (the “chair”).

 III.
 If the student and the instructor are unable to arrive at a mutually agreeable solution, the student may file a formal appeal with the chair.